cocos/cocos-docs/en/concepts/scene/light/additive-per-pixel-lights.md

 ![ForwardAdd pass](pass3.png)

-This rendering method is the Forward-Pipeline, which supports multiple lighting models.
+This type of rendering is the **Forward-Pipeline** that supports multiple lighting models, and **Forward** generally consists of two passes:

 - The first pass is BasePas, which is used to draw the light from a parallel light.